dresenhista/senior_core_analyst/answers.md

 I do notice some anomalies.
 First, there are multiple instances of merchant_ids in both the funnel and loans tables that do not exist in the merchants table.
 Second, there seems to be 6 duplicate rows of data in the funnel and loans tables.
 All the data is the same, except for the checkout id.
 Now in some cases these might be correct, but I'd assume that in most cases users are not taking out 2 loans of the same amount in the same day.
+Third, I noticed that the date format for checkout_date in the loans table varies.
+Lastly, there are a few days in which the approval rate is over 10% higher than the average.
+There might be an error here or they could have been better days

 2. Calculate conversion through the funnel by day